RagingRectangle/EventBot/README.md

 **hideUpdateButton:** Hide button if autoUpdate = true (Will hide after 1st press).

+**useEmojis:** Include emojis in event names when possible.

+**trashServerID:** A trash server where the bot can create/delete emojis.
+Needs `Manage Expressions` permission.

 **colors:** Hex codes for embed colors.

 **months:** Years aren't included when scraping so this was my lazy solution.
 Will just need to update them every once in awhile.